Looking for a new drink to spice up your Dia de Los Muertos celebration? Our spicy epazote margarita is perfect!

-Esta margarita es muy bueno — an herbaceous and spicy simple syrup gives a kick!
+Esta margarita es muy bueno — Our Epazote Margarita is herbaceous with a spicy simple syrup that gives a kick!
 The herb we use is a Mexican herb called epazote.
 The flavor is unique — a bit like basil and cilantro combined.
 If you’ve had an authentic albondigas soup before, you’ll recognize it!
 You can find epazote fresh in Mexican markets, and they’ll always have a dried version.
-Both are fine to use in the simply syrup…or just use basil if that’s what you have to hand.

 Ingredients